-During the day your pac-man will be buried in his substrate.
+During the day your Pacman will spend its time burrowed in its substrate.

 He will either be completely buried or with the top of his head poking out.
 This is where they are at their happiest and will spend most of their time.